image_pdfDownload PDFimage_printPrint

 Physical Activity Should Be Part of Our Core Business

 Exercise improves mood, reduces anxiety, depression, and negative thinking.
-It encourages an outlook of optimism, self-efficacy and general happiness.
-When we exercise vigorously and regularly we actually create new blood vessels in the cerebellum, the hippocampus, and the motor cortex of our brains.
-This natural process declines with age, so maintaining consistent levels of exercise as we get older prevents this decline.
-These blood vessels improve circulation and flow, which improves oxygen and nutrient deliver.
-Memory formation, is highly dependent on oxygen as well as well as functioning to remove waste.
-Increased blood flow improves cognitive processes and helps prevent such things as Alzheimer’s disease, connected to reduced flow.
+It encourages an optimistic outlook, self-efficacy, and general happiness.
+When we exercise vigorously and regularly, we actually create new blood vessels in the cerebellum, the hippocampus, and the motor cortex of our brains.
+This natural process declines with age, so maintaining consistent levels of exercise as we age helps prevent this decline.
+These blood vessels improve circulation and flow, which improves oxygen and nutrient delivery.
+Memory formation is highly dependent on oxygen and also functions to remove waste.
+Increased blood flow improves cognitive processes and helps prevent conditions such as Alzheimer’s disease, which is associated with reduced flow.

-Aerobic exercise also enhances several neurotransmitters in the brain, including circulating dopamine, serotonin, norepinephrine, and acetylcholine.
+Aerobic exercise also enhances levels of several neurotransmitters in the brain, including dopamine, serotonin, norepinephrine, and acetylcholine.
 These neurotransmitters play a role in mental health, mood enhancement, and wakefulness, among other things.

-Higher intensity, aerobic exercise completed in a regular routine increases the production of neurochemicals that encourage growth and repair of brain cells.
+Higher-intensity aerobic exercise, when completed as part of a regular routine, increases the production of neurochemicals that promote the growth and repair of brain cells.
 It keeps existing neurons young and healthy, and encourages the formation of new cells in the brain.
 Put simply, exercise nourishes the brain.

-If it is not our community and supervisors expecting even more from us, we are very likely to be having higher and higher expectations of ourselves.
-We pressure ourselves to be productive and to be available 24/7for anything that is required.
-Although this may seem honourable, this can lead to a working environment that is highly fragmented by many number of distractions and increasingly complex and innumerable demands.
-Our attention spans are becoming becoming shorter as we struggle to find our way through this complicated and demanding minefield.
-This then creates an environment that has many obstacles and limitations for rational decisions, calm and confident leadership.
+If it is not our community and our supervisors who are expecting even more from us, we are very likely to have higher and higher expectations of ourselves.
+We pressure ourselves to be productive and available 24/7 for anything that is required.
+Although this may seem honourable, it can lead to a highly fragmented work environment, with a large number of distractions and increasingly complex, innumerable demands.
+Our attention spans are becoming shorter as we struggle to navigate this complicated and demanding minefield.
+This then creates an environment with many obstacles and limitations for rational decision-making and calm, confident leadership.
 Are we fully or partially attentive?

 “We cannot afford to make decisions with unbalanced and distracted minds.
 Too often we react instead of responding thoughtfully.
 We need to train our minds to pause when required and to lead deliberately but calmly with focus and clarity.”